 Absorption from the GI tract is affected by

-All these factors are reduced in neonates and all may be reduced or increased in an ill child of any age.
+All these factors are reduced in neonates (full-term and premature) and all may be reduced or increased in an ill child of any age.
 Reduced gastric acid secretion increases bioavailability of acid-labile drugs (eg, penicillin) and decreases bioavailability of weakly acidic drugs (eg, phenobarbital).
 Reduced bile salt formation decreases bioavailability of lipophilic drugs (eg, diazepam).
 Reduced gastric emptying and intestinal motility increase the time it takes to reach therapeutic concentrations when enteral drugs are given to infants < 3 mo.
 Drug-metabolizing enzymes present in the intestines of young infants are another cause of reduced drug absorption.
 Infants with congenital atretic bowel or surgically removed bowel or who have jejunal feeding tubes may have specific absorptive defects depending on the length of bowel lost or bypassed and the location of the lost segment.

 Injected drugs are often erratically absorbed because of

 IM injections are generally avoided in children because of pain and the possibility of tissue damage, but, when needed, water-soluble drugs are best because they do not precipitate at the injection site.

 Transdermal absorption may be enhanced in neonates and young infants because the stratum corneum is thin and because the ratio of surface area to weight is much greater than for older children and adults.
 Skin disruptions (eg, abrasions, eczema, burns) increase absorption in children of any age.